 The primary air pollutants of concern include sulfur dioxide ("SO2"), nitrogen oxides ("NOx") and particulates.
 In order to maintain compliance with emission requirements in certain jurisdictions, we utilize various de-NOx and desulfurization processes, as well as controlling sulfur levels in our feedstocks as needed.
-We control the particulate matter by using bag filter technology.
+We control the particulate matter by using bag filter technology and following best management practices.

-In the European Union ("EU"), we are subject to the EU Directive No. 2010/75/EU on industrial emissions ("IED Directive"), which regulates pollution from industrial activities and includes rules aiming to reduce emissions into air, water and land and to prevent the generation of waste.
+In the European Union ("EU"), we are subject to the EU Directive No. 2010/75/EU amended by 2024/1785 Directive on industrial emissions ("IED Directive"), which regulates pollution from industrial activities and includes rules aiming to reduce emissions into air, water and land and to prevent the generation of waste.
 In addition to the IED Directive and its implementation, European jurisdictions in which we operate may provide for further regulations regarding emission reduction and safety technology standards that apply to our facilities (for example, the German Emissions Control Act).
-The EU Commission is currently revising EU measures addressing pollution from large industrial installations, as announced in the European Green Deal.
-The aims of the revision are to progress towards the EU's zero pollution ambition for a toxic-free environment and to support climate, energy and circular economy policies.
-This includes the revision of the IED Directive.
+In 2024, the EU Commission revised the EU measures addressing pollution from large industrial installations, as it was announced in the European Green Deal.
+The aims of the revision were to progress towards the

+EU's zero pollution ambition for a toxic-free environment and to support climate, energy and circular economy policies.
+This included the revision of the IED Directive that was issued and implemented in 2024.

 In the U.S., we are subject to emissions limitations on prevention of significant deterioration ("PSD") permits issued under the federal Clean Air Act ("CAA"), as well as analogous state and local laws, which regulate the emission of air pollutants from our facilities and impose significant monitoring, record keeping and reporting requirements.
-In addition, these laws and regulations require us to obtain pre-approval for the construction or modification of facilities expected to produce or significantly increase air emissions and to obtain and comply with air permits that include stringent conditions on air emissions and operations.
+In addition, these laws and regulations require us to obtain preapproval for the construction or modification of facilities expected to produce or significantly increase air emissions and to obtain and comply with air permits that include stringent conditions on air emissions and operations.
 In certain cases, we may need to incur capital and operating expenditures for specific equipment or technologies to control emissions.
 We have incurred, and expect to continue to incur, substantial administrative and capital expenditures to maintain compliance with CAA requirements.